Military Move to Rota, Spain? Here's What You Need to Know!

 If you own a small car that can easily navigate those streets (and the tight parking spots), Bussey recommends bringing it.
 But if you have a very large vehicle, such as a full-size truck, her advice is to leave it in the States.

-Rota Marina, image via Canva
+Rota Marina, photo from Canva

 One important warning: if you plan to buy a used car when you arrive in Spain, you may experience sticker shock.
 Even “Rota Beaters,” as used cars in the Rota area are affectionately called, are very expensive.

-Plan Ahead to Bring Pets
+Plan Ahead When Bringing Pets to Spain

 If you have pets, you must plan as far in advance as possible to arrange for their transport to Rota – it could save you thousands of dollars.